Latest News / Dealing With and Preventing Injuries

 A physiotherapist at Jubilee Sports Physiotherapy can provide:

-• Manual therapy techniques such as gentle massage or myofacial release to the forearm muscles.
+- Manual therapy techniques such as gentle massage or myofascial release to the forearm muscles.

-• Advise on an appropriate strengthening rehabilitation program.
-Specifically a type of strengthening called eccentric strengthening is introduced.
+- Advise on an appropriate strengthening rehabilitation program.
+Specifically a research based tendinopathy rehab protocol, involving progressive loading.

-• Correction of any predisposing factors leading to tennis elbow.
+- Correction of any predisposing factors leading to tennis elbow, including assessment of the upper limb kinetic chain.

 How long will tennis elbow take to get better?